 For more information on how to calculate minimum wage, see the province’s public holiday pay calculator.

 Also, keep in mind that every province handles holiday pay differently.
-If your business is not in Ontario, you need to investigate the rules for your own province.
+If your business isn't in Ontario, you need to investigate the rules for your own province.